-Lawrence Agyinsam, CEO, made this known to the Parliament Select Committee on Trade, Industry and Tourism when the members paid a working visit to the Bank on Thursday, 25th May, 2021 of the Bank which recounted the formation of the Bank, the legacy projects that it has financed to date i.e. Ekumfi Fruit Juice & Factory, Akuapem Gold Processing Factory, Rhovanni Royal, Weddi Africa Tomato Processing Factory, and Green House Projects amongst others.
+Mr. Lawrence Agyinsam, CEO, made this known to the Parliament Select Committee on Trade, Industry and Tourism when the members paid a working visit to the Bank on Thursday, 25th May, 2021

 The Chief Executive Officer assured the members that the Bank's doors are opened to them to ensure effective collaboration between the Bank and Parliament.